-Laptops have become extremely common these days and offer simple mobile computing experience to users.
+Laptops have become extremely common these days and offer a simple mobile computing experience to users.
 Laptops can be used for watching movies, playing games and other work purposes, almost every modern laptop these days comes with a built-in HDMI port allowing you to mirror the display to a larger screen such as your TV.
 There are several ways in the laptops these days allowing you to cast your display to modern Smart TV wirelessly.

 In this step-by-step guide, we will show you how to connect your laptop to a TV so that you stream Netflix, games, or your vacation photos on the big screen.
 There are quite a few ways to do it but in this article, we focus on the most commonly used methods.
 This right method might vary based on the abilities of your TV, ports available on your TV and Laptop, and the content you are streaming.